Dave W. Duff

 Likes: laughter, playing piano, reading, stargazing, nerdy things, adventuring, experiencing new things, meeting people, and on and on and on...

-Dislikes: country music
+Dislikes: country music and meat

 Favorite Classical Piece: Rhapsody in Blue by George Gershwin

 Favorite Books: Pretty much anything by C.S.
 Lewis and Tolkien.
 God Distorted, To Kill a Mockingbird, The Harry Potter series (book 5 is my favorite), and many, many others

 I came to Ecola from a small town in Southeastern Wisconsin right after graduating high school.
 Being raised in a Christian home, I had always heard about the Bible and Jesus and I came to a saving faith at a young age.
 However, as I got older, I found it important that my faith should become my own and not just something I believed because my parents did.
 Ecola was instrumental in my spiritual growth and in my current understanding of God.
 It was here that I learned what it meant to be loved by God and how that transcends any kind of earthly love.
 The next year I attended the School of Ministry which really challenged me to walk in that love and faith that impacted me so much the year before.
 I had the opportunity to use what I learned these past two years at an English Camp in Haiti over the summer.
 It was such a wonderful experience that challenged me to come out of my comfort zone.
 My array of eclectic interests has made it difficult for me to pinpoint what I would like to be my main field of study, but I do know that helping and working with people is something I am passionate about.

 I am excited to be a part Ecola!
 Their ministry has impacted my life so significantly and I look forward to seeing how God continues to change lives.